-The respondent's risk of loss of situational awareness (SA) can be determined by transferring the Ai score to the 'risk probability curve' on the graph.
-A score of less than 50 would suggest a greater or growing risk of loss of SA with stress, fatigue and other disruptive factors.
-A score greater than 55 provides for increasing certainty of sustained safe behaviour.
+The respondent's risk of loss of situational awareness (SA) and hence nursing competency and compliance with necessary protocols can be determined by transferring the adjusted Ai score (AAI) to the 'risk probability curve' on the graph.
+A score of less than 57 would suggest a greater or growing risk of loss of SA with stress, fatigue and other disruptive factors.
+A score greater than 60 provides for increasing certainty of sustained safe behaviour.